Why employee experience matters: Understanding the ROI

 29. Do you agree with the following statement: “The pressure related to my personal workload is harming my productivity at work”?
 (Strongly agree, partially agree, disagree, strongly disagree, not sure)

-30. In your opinion, what workplace initiative, wellness program, or policy can help you improve work-life balance?
+30. In your opinion, what workplace initiative, wellness program, or policy can help you improve your work-life balance?

 Here are some examples of wellness initiatives your company might consider:

-Today, most organization leaders understand that 80-hour workweeks are unsustainable and unhealthy.
+Today, most leaders understand that 80-hour workweeks are unsustainable and unhealthy.
 The WHO confirms that working 55 hours a week or more leads to more deaths than stroke and heart disease in the workforce, while research shows that shorter work hours increase productivity.

 Here is how companies can help their employees find a better balance between work and family or personal life: